A More Convenient Commute

 Use smart cards on any route provided by the Rapid including Ferris State Express Route 100.
 Ride unlimited on any route with an active monthly or semester pass.

 Although the shuttle bus service is available to anyone, it is primarily intended for current and prospective students who permanently reside in Kent County and are already enrolled or intend to enroll at Ferris’ Big Rapids campus.
+People can ride the shuttle for $5 each way.

 Students required to live on campus for the fall and spring semesters who are interested in enrolling in the bus ridership program can be released from their housing obligation if they meet the eligibility requirement (Kent County permanent address) and their student accounts show they have purchased a shuttle bus card each semester.